Neats29/neats29.github.io/source/_posts/barking.md

 <h1 style="font-size: 1.3em;">The Case Against Working Long Hours</h1>

 "In general over-work is bad for you.
 It’s correlated with reduced exercise, fewer visits to the doctor and more smoking."
-What’s more "those of us who aren't in our dream jobs, have far more to lose and less to gain from long hours.
+What’s more "those of us who aren't in our dream jobs, have far more to lose and less to gain from long hours."

 “Creativity comes from being relaxed, not being stressed and overworked.
 To really be creative you need to step out of that hyper-focused state of tension and let your mind wander."
 "Focus less on hours and more on doing what it takes to make sure you’re at your best.”
-As Author Tony Schwartz points out “energy, not time is the fundamental currency of high performance.”
+As author Tony Schwartz points out “energy, not time is the fundamental currency of high performance.”

 <h1 style="font-size: 1.3em;">So What Can We Do</h1>